-To use the UART, the peripheral clock must be enabled by setting the UARTO bit in the RCGC1 register.
+To use the UARTs, the peripheral clock must be enabled by setting the UARTO or UART1 bits in the RCGC1 register.

 This section discusses the steps that are required for using a UART module.
 For this example, the system clock is assumed to be 20 MHz and the desired UART configuration is: